 A student who meets all of these conditions will be readmitted for the next term, unless the student requests a later date of readmission.
 Any student who fails to meet one of these requirements may still be readmitted under the general readmission policy but is not guaranteed readmission.

 The registrar of Yale School of Drama maintains academic transcripts of current and former students.
 Transcripts are issued by the registrar only by written request from the student or former student, and only if the student has no outstanding debts to the School of Drama or the University.
-No charge is made for the first mailing of a transcript; thereafter, a charge of $5 per transcript is imposed.
-Each fall the registrar provides in each student’s registration packet an unofficial copy of the student’s academic record to date.
+A charge of $5 per transcript is imposed.
+Students may review their grades posted on their Student Information System account.

 The registrar of Yale School of Drama maintains academic records on each enrolled student.
 The following types of academic records are maintained: the application for admission and supporting documents such as standardized test scores, transcripts of undergraduate or other prior study, and letters of recommendation; registration forms, grade reports, course schedules, petitions filed by the student, and any other documents or correspondence pertaining to the student’s academic work or status within the School of Drama.
 The Family Educational Rights and Privacy Act (FERPA) of 1974, also known as the Buckley Amendment, governs access to the academic records.
-The current FERPA policy statement is posted on the School of Drama’s Web site (http://drama.yale.edu).
-The statement has two chief purposes: the first is to describe the nature of a student’s right to review his or her educational record; the second is to describe the University’s policy of confidentiality in the maintenance of student records.
+The current FERPA policy statement is posted on the School of Drama’s website (drama.yale.edu).
+The statement has two chief purposes: the first is to describe the nature of a student’s right to review the student’s educational record; the second is to describe the University’s policy of confidentiality in the maintenance of student records.

 Behavior Subject to Disciplinary Action